-Those wishing a special dining experience can visit one of specialty restaurants on the Regal Princess or try one of the amazing dining experiences like the Chef's Table Lumiere or the Wine Maker's Dinner.
-The ship has over 18,000 bottles of wine and champagne in its wine cellar,... so there's bound to be one of your favorites onboard
+Those wishing a special dining experience can visit one of the specialty restaurants on the Regal Princess or try one of the amazing dining experiences like the Chef's Table Lumiere or the Wine Maker's Dinner.
+The ship has over 18,000 bottles of wine and champagne in its wine cellar, so there's bound to be one of your favorites onboard.

 The most spectacular interior common area on the Regal Princess is the 3-deck Piazza and atrium.
 This area serves as the hub of the ship, and guests can always find some type of entertainment or dining/drinking option in the Piazza.